-The pneumatic assembly is a 5 port, 4-way valve driven by an internally mounted pilot.
-Refer to figure 15 for pneumatic assembly supply and work port locations and installation options.
+The spool valve is a 5 port, 4-way valve driven by an internally mounted pilot.
+Refer to figure 18 for spool valve supply and work port locations and installation options.

 Failure to install the supplied vents in the exhaust ports (ports 3 and 5) can result in damage to the seals.
 Never plug, block or restrict port 5 as any blockage or restriction may cause an internal pressure build-up inside the enclosure, resulting in damage to the housing gasket.

-Install the supplied vents in the exhaust ports (ports 3 and 5) to prevent debris from falling into the pneumatic assembly.
-Apply a general purpose thread sealant to pipe threads and fittings.
+Install the supplied vents in the exhaust ports (ports 3 and 5) to prevent debris from falling into the spool valve.
+Apply a general purpose instant sealant to pipe threads and fittings.
 A flow control, such as a needle valve, may be used in Port 3, but should never be used in Port 5.
-To achieve IP67 protection, remote venting of ports 3 and 5 is required.
+To achieve IP67 protection remote venting of ports 3 and 5 is required.